NinVoido/spotify-vpn/doc/man-sections/server-options.rst

   If ``seconds`` = :code:`0`, ``file`` will be treated as read-only.
 This is useful if you would like to treat ``file`` as a configuration file.

-  Note that the entries in this file are treated by OpenVPN as *suggestions* only, based on past associations between a common name and IP address.
+  Note that the entries in this file are treated by spotify as *suggestions* only, based on past associations between a common name and IP address.
 They do not guarantee that the given common name will always receive the given IP address.
 If you want guaranteed assignment, use